NCAA Division I men's basketball tournament: Television contracts

-The most recent transaction in 2018 renews the contract through 2032 and, for the first time in history, provides for the nationwide broadcast each year of all games of the tournament.
+The most recent transaction in 2016 renews the contract through 2032 and provides for the nationwide broadcast each year of all games of the tournament.
 All First Four games air on truTV.
 A featured first- or second-round game in each time "window" is broadcast on CBS, while all other games are shown either on TBS, TNT or truTV.
 The regional semifinals, better known as the Sweet Sixteen, are split between CBS and TBS.
-CBS had the exclusive rights to the regional finals, also known as the Elite Eight, through 2014.
+CBS had the exclusive rights to the regional finals, also known as the Elite Eight, through 2013.
 That exclusivity extended to the entire Final Four as well, but after the 2013 tournament Turner Sports elected to exercise a contractual option for 2014 and 2015 giving TBS broadcast rights to the national semifinal matchups.
 CBS kept its national championship game rights.

-Since 2015, CBS and TBS split coverage of the Elite Eight.
+Since 2014, CBS and TBS split coverage of the Elite Eight.
 Since 2016 CBS and TBS alternate coverage of the Final Four and national championship game, with TBS getting the final two rounds in even-numbered years, and CBS getting the games in odd-numbered years.
 March Madness On Demand would remain unchanged, although Turner was allowed to develop their own service.

 The CBS broadcast provides the NCAA with over $500 million annually, and makes up over 90% of the NCAA's annual revenue.
 The revenues from the multibillion-dollar television contract are divided among the Division I basketball playing schools and conferences as follows: